rogermedia/jekyll-now/_posts/2015-01-20-RWM-goes-jekyll.md

 ---
 layout: post
-title: New post on Jekyll on Git Hub!
+title: New Roger Williams Media post using Jekyll on Git Hub!
 ---

-# New Roger Williams Media post using Jekyll on Git Hub!

 This is the first post for **Roger Williams Media** on the **[Jekyll]** blogging *plaftorm* using the **[GitHub]** hosting system.
 This is a big change for your author, Roger, who has been using Wordpress to create his and his clients websites since 2003.
 Lately he has been experiencing a number of issues that are leading him to find an alternative: